 Friday: paninis are a fun way to end the week.

 And for dinner, I have enough recipes for a whole month so we would not get bored.
 If plans changed, I’d simply move an already scheduled meal to a new date.

 Printable Meal Plans

 Get the bulk of your shopping done in one day.
-You will have all the ingredients you need for the week because there is nothing more frustrating than missing one ingredient when you start to cook.
+You’ll have all the ingredients you need for the week because there’s nothing more frustrating than missing one ingredient when you start to cook.
 Then if you’re feeling especially energetic, you’ll have everything you need for meals that you want to cook ahead.

 Step 4.
 Start cooking